Patech-Patrice/Patech-Patrice.github.io/_posts/2019-01-31-building_my_first_cli_application.markdown

 I included some methods that enabled easy navigation from option to option, by implementing some if else statements in my CLI class.
 Voila!
 I know have a fully functioning Ruby command-line-application!

+**Conclusion**

 Before I could officially claim victory, I had to make sure everything was working correctly.
 I took care to package, install, and test my gem and made sure to include instructions in the Readme.md on how to package and install the application locally.
-You can view my code here.
+You can view my code[ here](https://github.com/Patech-Patrice/top_movies.git).

 Building this application was truly a test of the skills and knowledge that I have acquired up to this point as a student at Flatiron School.
 In the midst of the fear, the long hours, late nights, and arm and back spasms from spending 10-12 hours straight at the computer, I had accomplished a major feat, and it was all worth it!
 I am genuinely proud of what I achieved and am looking forward to building more applications in different languages in the future.